Hard Money Lenders in Massachusetts: What You Need to Know

 What is a hard money lender?

-Hard money lenders determine loan amounts based on the after-repair value (ARV) — the estimated value of the property after renovations.
+To determine loan amounts, hard money lenders consider the after-repair value (ARV) or the estimated value of the property after renovations.
 They typically lend a percentage of the ARV to ensure profitability and security.

 How does a hard money loan work?